bdelbosc/beer-feedback/README.md

 https://github.com/bdelbosc/beer-feedback/issues

-### I lost my Scoresheet!

-This should not be the case since v1.14.0, all the information are now saved locally on your browser, Reloading the page or closing your browser should not erase your data, unless you are using a private session.

-You can always create a PDF to save a particular state.

-Do this if you have to restart your phone, your battery is low, or if you want to terminate the Scoresheet later.

 ### I am X times faster using a paper Scoresheet

 For sure if you are an experimented BJCP judge you have spent such an amount of time to master this,